 “This is the sound of revival, the sound of freedom, ringing out over all this land.”

 As we all packed up to leave, the worship leader’s husband caught me by the arm and swung me around to meet his eyes.
-With the fire of true warrior in his eyes, he said, “Thank you.
+With the fire of a true warrior in his eyes, he said, “Thank you.
 My people have waited a long time to hear the words you said today.”
 A tear trickled down his leathery cheek.
 I nodded my head in acknowledgment.

 As we walked towards the path to the cars, someone called out pointing, “Hey, look at the bell.”
 It had been unintentionally placed on the large, red spray painted “J” at the beginning of a weathered “Jesus” which had been written upon the rock.
 The final touch to an amazing evening.